Understanding Anger in Therapy

-Chloe
+- Chloe

-• 4 min read
+- 4 min read

 A client sits down, pulling their chair slightly closer to the table than usual.
 Their breath shortens.
 Their shoulders rise.
 They choose an oil pastel and begin pressing into the page with more force than they realise.
-They choose clay and their hands begin to release tension.
+They choose clay, and their hands begin to release tension.

 For a moment, they stop.
 “I don’t know what’s wrong with me.
 I’m sorry.
 I didn’t mean to press so hard.”

-Nothing to apologise for.
+There is nothing to apologise for.

-Something is happening and it matters.
+Something is happening, and it matters.

 In art psychotherapy, anger rarely walks in calmly.
 It shifts the atmosphere.
 The pace changes.